Choe Yong-rim: Premiership

 Choe succeeded Kim Yong-il as premier during a second parliamentary session in 2010.
 It was speculated that Kim was ousted partly because of the failed currency reforms, which took place in early 2010.
-According to the South Korean newspaper Chosun Ilbo, he reportedly apologized publicly for the mishaps before stepping down.
+According to the South Korean newspaper The Chosun Ilbo, he reportedly apologized publicly for the mishaps before stepping down.
 Kim's departure and Choe's elevation coincided with the dismissal of various other ministers in the cabinet who were ostensibly blamed for the failed reforms.
-The event was seen by analysts as achieving two purposes: settling public outcry over the currency valuation fiasco and engineering a political climate more favourable towards the succession of Kim Jong-un, the supreme leader's youngest son.
+The event was seen by analysts as achieving two purposes: settling public outcry over the currency valuation fiasco and engineering a political climate more favourable towards the succession of Kim Jong Un, the supreme leader's youngest son.

 In February 2011, the North Korean media reported Choe's visit to a construction site.
 This was the first time the media had reported on a leadership figure other than the Supreme Leader conducting a solo guidance inspection.
 At the 7th Session of the 12th SPA on 1 April 2013, Choe was replaced as Premier of North Korea by Pak Pong-ju, as the assembly moved to the new strategy of building the economy and military simultaneously.
 Choe was given the title of honorary vice-president of the SPA Presidium, with Kim Yong-nam maintained as his supervisor in the President's role of the SPA.